 - gym towel to wipe away the sweat (just kidding…sort of)

 *If you only have one option, go with the website registration.
-I’ve had much better luck getting in online rather than via phone.
+I’ve had much better luck logging in online than by phone.

 6. Keep Your Receipts

 Phew!
 You did it!
 Now don’t forget your bookkeeping.
-Unfortunately, these activities are no longer eligible for tax deductions at tax time, but it’s still a good idea to hang onto the receipts in case of any changes to the program and as a reminder of program dates and times.
+Unfortunately, these activities are no longer eligible for tax deductions, but it’s still a good idea to hang onto the receipts in case of any changes to the program and as a reminder of program dates and times.